jquery/learn.jquery.com/content/events/inside-event-handling-function.md

 title   : Inside the Event Handling Function
 attribution:  jQuery Fundamentals
 ---
-## Inside the Event Handling Function

-As mentioned in the overview, the event handling function receives an event object, which contains many properties and methods.
+Every event handling function receives an event object, which contains many properties and methods.
 The event object is most commonly used to prevent the default action of the event via the preventDefault method.
 However, the event object contains a number of other useful properties and methods, including:

 #### pageX, pageY